bdmig/rbfl/README.md

 fpath=$bgrp"_$1_$2" (Windows).

 Examples of mount scripts are given (files with names mount_* in the distribution).
-By default the mount scripts should be in the folder mount It is recommended to limit access rights to them as much as possible, because scripts may contain passwords.
+By default the mount scripts should be in the folder "mount".
+It is recommended to limit access rights to them as much as possible, because scripts may contain passwords.